 How to Use Color Strategically

-Choosing a light color is just the start.
-Placement and finishes also impact how large a bathroom feels.
+Choosing light bathroom colors for small bathroom design is just the start.
+Placement and finishes also impact how large the room feels.

-Use the same color on walls and ceiling
+• Use the same color on walls and ceiling – reduces boundaries, making the space taller

-Paint trim and doors the same color as the walls
+• Paint trim and doors the same color – avoids visual cuts

 Should You Avoid Dark Colors?